ldweeks/uc_webform/README.txt

 - Remove dependency on Ubercart patch.
 - Include support for attributes and options.
 - Include support for stock levels.
+- Add better support for the analysis tab.

 Support
 -------